gcecca/MoneyMap/README.md

 # MoneyMap
-Web app for Cash Flow logging and budgeting
+App for Cash Flow logging and budgeting
 DB: MySql